mmtree/make_figures_for_publication_tutorial/README.md

 <br/>

 ## [Tutorial 1 &ndash; basics](Tutorial_1_basics/)
-The first tutorial details step-by-step instructions for creating this template figure using Matlab and Inkscape.
+The first tutorial details step-by-step instructions for creating this template figure using Matlab or Python and then Inkscape.

 <img src="Tutorial_1_basics/figures/pngs_for_readme/demo_panel.png" width="500">